Sustainability and Wellness

 The Penn Park Orchard aims to educate and create access to local food for both Penn and the wider Philadelphia community.
 Events open to anyone include orchard maintenance, edible plant workshops and pick-your-own harvests.
 The Penn Garden is a raised-bed organic garden that serves as a shared educational space for the Penn and West Philadelphia communities.
 Points on the Edible Campus Map shows the approximate locations of trees on campus with edible fruits, leaves, and nuts.

-The Penn Food and Wellness Collaborative is a new initiative bringing together partners from the Center for Public Health Initiatives, Facilities and Real Estate Services, Wellness at Penn, Penn Sustainability, and others across Penn.
+The Penn Food and Wellness Collaborative is an initiative bringing together partners from the Center for Public Health Initiatives and others across Penn.
 This year marks the expansion of the Penn Park Orchard into Penn’s first campus urban farm, the Penn Park Farm.
 The farm will be host to a wide variety of programming including class visits, internships, workshops, volunteer opportunities, and events, with an emphasis on promoting wellness on campus.
 The main location for the Penn Food and Wellness Collaborative will be the Penn Park Farm, located in Penn Park, one of Penn’s largest green spaces.
 The farm boasts rows of vegetables, newly tilled beds, and a hoop house for season extension.
 The farm utilizes sustainable growing practices.
 Learn more about the Penn Food and Wellness Collaborative by following their social media accounts (Facebook, Twitter, Instagram).

 Penn supports Bicycle Commuters by offering an exclusive Expense Reimbursement Program to qualified faculty and staff for out-of-pocket eligible expenses up to a pre-determined annual amount – covering costs such as bike purchases, maintenance, improvements, and bike accessories, parking and commercial storage costs, and safety gear.
 Penn’s annual participation in Bike to Work Day further raises awareness of the many advantages to commuting by bicycle.